Ukraine’s months-long counteroffensive at the crossroads

 Tokmak

-Tomak is a vital railway junction and the key to taking the city of Melitopol at the neck of the Crimean Peninsula.
+Tokmak is a vital railway junction and the key to taking the city of Melitopol at the neck of the Crimean Peninsula.
 It is less than 20km (12.4 miles) behind the front line and surrounded by its own defensive ring.
 Approaches to the town are heavily fortified, the Russians proving adept at making Ukraine pay for every kilometre taken.

 Russian military logistics depends heavily on the rail system, but this network is under increasing attacks not just from Ukrainian artillery but also from precision strike by HIMARS rocket batteries and Storm Shadow cruise missiles.